-Ghana is one of the fastest developing nations in Africa.
-Of the many things, Ghana boasts a vast wealth of natural resources and a peaceful political state.
-These two factors have made this nation one of the most sought-after nations when it comes to trade and commerce.
-Therefore if you are looking to trade with Ghana in terms of their import and export business then it is of importance you learn about their industry.
+Ghana is one of the fastest-growing nations in Africa.
+It boasts a vast wealth of natural resources and a peaceful political status.
+These two factors have made it one of the most sought-after nations regarding trade and commerce.
+If you wish to import or export things from Ghana, you need to understand various Ghana CEPS ranks and their symbols.

 - Collection Assistant 3rd Class

 - Assistant Collector

 - Assistant Commissioner

 NB: These ranks are normally uniformed.
 They are differentiated using various symbols.

 What qualifications do you need to be a customs officer in Ghana?

 CEPS accepts every Ghanaian citizen as long as they have basic education qualifications.
 This means you can join the agency if you have a National Diploma, SSCE, Higher National Diploma, NAPCO, degree, master, NCE, or GCE certificates.

 Besides academic certificates, you must meet the criteria below to join the agency.